-The Boycott that Never Was: Why do citizens repeatedly sanction certain targets, while other known-culprits escape reproach?
-To answer this question, Liz and Maria Paola Ometto (University of Alberta; Fundação Getúlio Vargas) are conducting a multi-method study that consists of in-depth interviews, comparative historical research, and natural language processing (NLP) and text mining to build a database of over 5,000 contentious political actions spanning three decades in Brazil.
+Why do citizens repeatedly sanction certain targets, while other known-culprits escape reproach?
+To answer this question, I'm working with Paola Ometto (University of Alberta; Fundação Getúlio Vargas) and Luiz Flávio Ferrante on a multi-method study that consists of in-depth interviews, comparative historical research, natural language processing, and text mining to build a database of over 10,000 contentious political actions (and their targets) spanning three decades in Brazil.

 Revolt of the Peripheries: Shifting Electoral Geographies in Brazil